GuneetBola/Course-Template/README.md

 # Course-Template

 This is a course template created through my first co-op at the Univeristy of Waterloo.
+It is an example of one of the many projects that I completed during my time there

 ## Goals:
   - `This template aims to improve the current UI/UX of existing courses to improve student participation and satisifaction.`